kbroman/CoxMapV3/README.md

 and 14; it seems like the chr 10 one was introduced in build 38 and is now being corrected, while the chr 14 inversion is new).

-The [original crimap
+Used the [original crimap
-software](http://compgen.rutgers.edu/crimap.shtml) doesn't compile on modern systems, so we are now using [CRI-MAP Improved](https://www.animalgenome.org/tools/share/crimap/) by Ian Evans and Jill Maddox. it gives slightly different results, but not
+software](http://compgen.rutgers.edu/crimap.shtml) with a few changes to get it to compile; the [revised source is on GitHub](https://github.com/kbroman/crimap). modern systems, so we are now using [CRI-MAP Improved](https://www.animalgenome.org/tools/share/crimap/) by Ian Evans and Jill Maddox. it gives slightly different results, but not